ampproject/amphtml/contributing/getting-started-e2e.md

 In order for your changes to become part of the amphtml repository, you will need to get your code reviewed by one of the [core committers](https://github.com/ampproject/amphtml/blob/master/GOVERNANCE.md) via a Pull Request (PR).
 In fact you won't actually merge your code into the amphtml repository directly; once a core committer approves it he or she will handle the merge for you.

-Once your code is ready for a review, go to your GitHub fork at `https://github.com/<username>/amphtml`, use the Branch dropdown to select the branch that contains the changes you want reviewed and press the "New pull request" button.
-(Alternatively if the "recently pushed banners" is visible you can just click on the "Compare & pull request" button.)
+Once your code is ready for a review, go to [https://github.com/ampproject/amphtml](https://github.com/ampproject/amphtml) and click on the "Compare & pull request" button on the "recently pushed branches" banner.
+If that banner isn't visible, go to your GitHub fork at
+`https://github.com/<username>/amphtml`, use the Branch dropdown to select the branch that contains the changes you want reviewed and press the "New pull request" button.

 On the "Open a pull request" page, you will see dropdowns at the top indicating the proposed merge.
 It will look something like: